ScreenReady is an independent interview practice tool. Not affiliated with, endorsed by, or associated with Amazon.com, Inc.

 1

 Write 2–3 STAR stories for each of the 16 LPs.
-Stories can overlap across LPs, but you should have at least 10–12 distinct examples ready.
+Strong stories can flex across multiple LPs, but you need at least 10–12 distinct examples covering different situations and skills.
+Don't memorise word-for-word — internalise the structure.

 2